Garages are awesome for gyms. We all know that. You can get some rubber flooring down, throw things around, have your own space…

 #1 – Space Heater

-The cost for heating is not in the heater.
+Eventually, the cost for heating is not in the heater.
 It’s in your heating bill.
 Heating your garage (and insulating it, below) is the posh way of doing things.

 #2 – Insulation

-A couple weeks back I needed new brakes, and the mechanic informed me I would also need new rotors.
 Once you start messing with this stuff, you have to go all the way and do a complete job or it doesn’t do much good.

 So heating is all well and good, but if you do that, you’re being silly if your garage door isn’t insulated.
 It’s a sheet of steel.
 The bitter cold transfers right through it by convection or science or whatever.
 It stops your warm air from being blown out immediately by the wind, and that’s about it.